Kiran-Kumar-916/ShoppingKart/README.md

 Proceed to checkout.
 Choose payment methods and complete the purchase.

-### Application Configuration:
-Connection settings, including server name and database name (ShoppingKart), are managed in appsettings.json.

-### Technology Stack:
+## Technology Stack:
-Framework: ASP.NET MVC
+* Framework: ASP.NET MVC
-Database: SQL Server
+* Database: SQL Server
+* Database Connection: Managed in appsettings.json with details for the server and database (ShoppingKart).
-Dependency Injection: Configured using ASP.NET Core DI container
+* Dependency Injection: Configured using ASP.NET Core DI container for services like DbContext and application-specific dependencies.
-ORM: Entity Framework Core
+* ORM: Entity Framework Core
-Frontend: Razor Views
+* Frontend: Razor Views

-### Database Context:
-ApplicationDbContext.cs: This class serves as the central point for database access, mapping models such as Category, Product, MyCart, and User to corresponding database tables.

 ## Models:
 * ApplicationDbContext.cs: Defines the database context and manages entity configurations.
+This class serves as the central point for database access, mapping models such as Category, Product, MyCart, and User to corresponding database tables.
 * User.cs: Manages customer information, including authentication and profile details.
 * Product.cs: Represents individual product details.
 * Category.cs: Represents product categories.